openharmony/third_party_cangjie_runtime/stdlib/doc/libs/std_en/sync/sync_package_api/sync_package_classes.md

 public func lock(): Unit
 ```

 Function: Acquires the write lock.
-Only one thread can hold the write lock at a time, and the same thread can reacquire it multiple times.
+Only one thread can hold the write lock at a time, and the same thread can hold it multiple times.
 If another thread holds either a write lock or a read lock, the current thread will enter a waiting state.

 Exceptions: